-The platform is most commonly used, if you have to create a task, but you do not know how.
+The platform is most commonly used if you have to create a task, but you do not know how.
 The team has also used Gluu for process design.
-The advantage is that everyone are partners in one process.
+The advantage is that everyone is partners in one process.
 They are adjusted continuously and the team link to other tools.
 Eg. the use of a price calculator is documented in this way.

 The next stop on the lean service journey

-Gluu is not fully utilised yet, Marianne Mølgaard emphasizes.
-The next step is to address IT operations processes and make them come to life in the platform.
+Gluu is not fully utilised yet, Marianne Mølgaard emphasises.
+The next step is to address IT operations processes and make them come to life on the platform.
 And Bisnode just acquired NN Market Data in Aarhus, so there are lots of processes to be combined and find the best practice for.
 This will be done through cooperation in Gluu.